chef/chef-web-docs/content/resources/windows_service/_index.md

   ruby_type: Integer
   required: false
   default_value: '983551'
-  new_in: null
+  new_in: '14.0'
-  description_list: []
+  description_list:
+  - markdown:
 - property: display_name
   ruby_type: String
   required: false
-  default_value: null
+  default_value:
   new_in: '14.0'
   description_list:
-  - markdown: 'The display name to be used by user interface programs to identify

-      the service.
-This string has a maximum length of 256 characters.'
+  - markdown: The display name to be used by user interface programs to identify the service.
+This string has a maximum length of 256 characters.
-- property: init_command
+- property: error_control
-  ruby_type: String
+  ruby_type: Integer
   required: false
-  default_value: null
+  default_value: '1'
-  new_in: null
+  new_in: '14.0'
   description_list:
-  - markdown: 'The path to the init script that is associated with the service.

-      This is typically `/etc/init.d/SERVICE_NAME`.
-The `init_command`

-      property can be used to prevent the need to specify overrides for

-      the `start_command`, `stop_command`, and `restart_command`

-      attributes.'
+  - markdown:
 - property: load_order_group
   ruby_type: String
   required: false
-  default_value: null
+  default_value:
   new_in: '14.0'
   description_list:
-  - markdown: 'The name of the service''s load ordering group(s).
-Specify `nil` or
+  - markdown: The name of the service's load ordering group(s).

-      an empty string if the service does not belong to a group.'
 - property: pattern
   ruby_type: String
   required: false
-  default_value: service_name
+  default_value: The value provided to 'service_name' or the resource block's name
-  new_in: null
+  new_in:
   description_list:
   - markdown: The pattern to look for in the process table.
 - property: reload_command
-  ruby_type: String, false
+  ruby_type: String, nil, false
   required: false
-  default_value: null
+  default_value:
-  new_in: null
+  new_in:
   description_list:
   - markdown: The command used to tell a service to reload its configuration.
 - property: restart_command
-  ruby_type: String, false
+  ruby_type: String, nil, false
   required: false
-  default_value: null
+  default_value:
-  new_in: null
+  new_in:
   description_list:
   - markdown: The command used to restart a service.
 - property: run_as_password
   ruby_type: String
   required: false
   default_value: null
-  new_in: null
+  new_in:
   description_list:
   - markdown: The password for the user specified by `run_as_user`.
 - property: run_as_user
   ruby_type: String
   required: false
-  default_value: '"LocalSystem"'
+  default_value: localsystem
-  new_in: null
+  new_in:
   description_list:
   - markdown: The user under which a Microsoft Windows service runs.
 - property: service_name
   ruby_type: String
   required: false
   default_value: The resource block's name
-  new_in: null
+  new_in:
   description_list:
-  - markdown: 'An optional property to set the service name if it differs from the
+  - markdown: An optional property to set the service name if it differs from the resource block's name.

-      resource block''s name.'
+- property: service_type
+  ruby_type: Integer
+  required: false
+  default_value: '16'
+  new_in: '14.0'
+  description_list:
+  - markdown:
 - property: start_command
-  ruby_type: String
+  ruby_type: String, nil, false
   required: false
-  default_value: null
+  default_value:
-  new_in: null
+  new_in:
   description_list:
   - markdown: The command used to start a service.
 - property: startup_type
   ruby_type: Symbol
   required: false
-  default_value: :automatic
+  default_value: ":automatic"
-  new_in: null
+  new_in:
+  allowed_values: `:automatic`, `:disabled`, or `:manual`
   description_list:
-  - markdown: 'Use to specify the startup type for a Microsoft Windows service.
+  - markdown: Use to specify the startup type of the service.

-      Possible values: `:automatic`, `:disabled`, or `:manual`.'
 - property: status_command
-  ruby_type: String, false
+  ruby_type: String, nil, false
   required: false
-  default_value: null
+  default_value:
-  new_in: null
+  new_in:
   description_list:
   - markdown: The command used to check the run status for a service.
 - property: stop_command
-  ruby_type: String, false
+  ruby_type: String, nil, false
   required: false
-  default_value: null
+  default_value:
-  new_in: null
+  new_in:
   description_list:
   - markdown: The command used to stop a service.
 - property: supports
   ruby_type: Hash
   required: false
   default_value: null
-  new_in: null
+  new_in:
   description_list:
   - markdown: 'A list of properties that controls how Chef Infra Client is to